cb0806151/cbh-mancala/README.md

 - add in extra turn when you score a point
 - add in take-opposite-house rule
 - start work on contract layer
+- test out connecting to the Conflux network

 </p>
 </details>